 - The course is from 8-5 p.m.
 Participants must complete the course to receive a certificate valid for three years.

-- Training is held at Frontier Behavioral Health’s Hulskamp Building at 103 E. First Ave.
+- Training is held at Frontier Behavioral Health’s Hulskamp Building, 103 E. First Ave.

 - Class size is limited to 25 participants.

-- Please dress in layers so you will be comfortable with the temperature in the training room.
+- Dress in layers so you will be comfortable with the temperature in the training room.